Meditation as an Art of Life

 I would also recommend books by Algis Uždavinys.
 However, these are much more difficult than Pierre Hadot´s.
 But in the beginning and end of this page, you can see two quotes from Uzdavinys, which documents his point of view.

-Updates to my book Meditation as an Art of Life – a Basic reader:
+Updates to my book Meditation as an Art of Life – a Basic reader (download it below):

 The book is also available as paperback and kindle ebook.
 My pages on Amazon:

-Remember that the books also are available from other Amazon sellers, as well as most major online booksellers around the world.
+Remember that the book also is available from other Amazon sellers, as well as most major online booksellers around the world.
 Check the ones which are closest to your country.

 Free PDF version: